SalomonSmeke/Clrs/README.md

 Glad you asked, this thing makes colors.
 If you've ever used a Random object in Java, you will be instantly familiar with how to work these 7 algorithms (4, really... but 3 are reversible!).

+WHICH, by the way.
+Does NOT mean this has a random component.
+It doesnt.
+Thats not what this is.

 You make an instance of whatever algorithm you want out of the following:
 <pre>
 LinearGen